Ookamini95/dnd-aanghakan/Aanghakan/Locations/Thunderpeak/Assets/quests/The Siege of Thunderpeak.md

 #Master-Notes This unexpected respite gives our heroes a chance to regroup, recuperate, and explore the capital.

-In Thunderpeak, the dwarves are a whirl of activity.
+In [[Thunderpeak]], the dwarves are a whirl of activity.
 Preparing for a siege is second nature to them, a rite etched into their ancestral memory by the harsh trials of history.
 The clang of hammers on metal resounds through the streets, the deep rhythm of a city preparing for war.

 The dwarven stonemasons inspect the walls, tracing their fingers over the cool stone, marking any weak spots for repair.
 They move with a steady, reassuring rhythm, their craftsmanship a testament to their enduring strength.
 As they work, they chant old songs of fortitude and resilience, their deep voices creating a haunting melody that echoes through the city.